-If you absolutely cannot get per commodity charges, record the total quantity (and unit) sold so the survey statistician has something to use for calculating these charges.
+If you absolutely cannot get per commodity charges, record the total quantity (and unit) sold so the Regional Survey Statistician has something to use for calculating these charges.
 If you have to use a handout sheet of marketing charge rates (provided by some Regional Field Offices), make a note in the margin so the survey statistician knows the farmer could not supply this information.
 DO NOT use these sheets unless the farmer cannot supply the information.

-All marketing expenses paid by the operation, landlord(s) and contractor(s) for the sale of all commodities produced/sold on this operation in the reference year must be included.
+All marketing expenses paid by the operation for the sale of all commodities produced/sold on this operation in the reference year must be included.
 All check-off fees, commercial crop drying, sales commission fees, ginning charges, inspection fees, storage fees and expenses (for commodities not stored on-farm), transportation, yardage fees, etc. should be included even if the crop is not yet sold.
 (However, storage-related expenses such as those for LP gas to run on-farm dryers should be excluded.)
 If a commodity was not sold from storage, but was returned to the operation, out-of-pocket expenses for storage should be included as a marketing expense.

 Share rentals should be considered a payment for the privilege of marketing the crop and should be recorded as a marketing expense.
-In field crops such as sugarbeets, co-op shares are often rented or leased from operators who do not use their share.
+In field crops such as sugarbeets, co-op shares are often rented or leased from producers who do not use their share.
 It is not necessary to rent land in order to rent a co-op share.
-If only land is rented, it should be recorded in Section A. But, if co-op share rents are reported be sure the rent payment reported in Section A is only for land and not for the land and share rental combined.

-Perishable products such as fruits, vegetables and fish often have to be refrigerated or iced during storage or transportation.
+Perishable products such as fruits, vegetables, and fish often have to be refrigerated or iced during storage or transportation.
 These expenses should be considered marketing expenses.

 When promotion or check-off fees are automatically deducted from gross sales of commodities such as soybeans, cotton, beef, hogs, or milk, the fee is INVOLUNTARILY charged and should be considered a marketing expense.
 Operations also make voluntary payments for marketing and production programs.
-VOLUNTARY payments should be recorded under general farm business expenses (Item 32).
+VOLUNTARY payments should be recorded under general farm business expenses (Item 33).

 Include fees which are deducted from payment even if the producer has the option of applying for a refund (such as a refund from Cotton Incorporated).
-Refunds of marketing expenses should be included as other farm related income in Section 27.
+Refunds of marketing expenses should be included as other farm related income in Section 29.

 Include unit retains for sugarbeets which are deducted by the coop or processor from payment even though the producer receives payment from them in future years.
-Refunds of marketing expenses should be included as Cooperative Patronage Dividends and Refunds in Section 27.
+Refunds of marketing expenses should be included as Cooperative Patronage Dividends and Refunds in Section 29.